-The type of guidance for decision that can be given as a result of a systems analysis may be in the form of clearly specified recommendations, e.g., in favor of a given decision alternative.
-Whether this is satisfactory depends on many issues, for example,
+The type of guidance for decision that the analyst can give as a result of a systems analysis may be in the form of clearly specified recommendations, e.g., in favor of a given decision alternative.
+Whether this is a satisfactory action depends on many issues, for example,

-• Have the criteria for the recommendations been thoroughly explored and agreed?
+• Have the criteria for the recommendations been thoroughly explored and agreed upon?